stefanosbaros/Machine-learning-classification-approaches-for-Covid-19-diagnosis/README.md

 ## Project details and results

+### Main challenge
+The main challenge we faced in this project was the **large class imbalance** in our data set.
+After deleting almost half of our rows that were missing information whether the individual was 60 years old or above we were left with **125668 people with negative Covid-19 test result and  12504 people with positive Covid-19 test result**.
+The **ratio of instances with label 1 versus ones with label 0 is 9.9%**.
+To resolve this issue we manipulated the weights on our performance metric function.

+### Project description

 Our departing point was to use **one-hot encoding** to design new binary features that describe the Covid-19 test result, whether the individual is 60 years old and above, whether the individual came in contact with a confirmed Covid-19 positive case, and whether the individual is male or female.
 Using those features,  we then replaced related columns in the initial data set.
-Our methodology for constructing our classifiers can be broken down in three main steps:
+Our methodology for constructing our classifiers can be broken down in **three main steps**:

 - Feature engineering for design of new features
-- Model selection via l1 regularization
+- Model selection via l1 and l2 regularization
 - Design of logistic regression and random forest classifiers

 Below, we discuss these three steps in detail.